mbarker84/css-irl/src/pages/a-modern-front-end-workflow-part-1.md

 We’ll start with a folder structure that looks like this:

 ```
-my-awesome-project
+new-project
+	index.html
   src
     icons
     images
     js
     scss
-    index.html
   node_modules
   package.json
 ```

-We’ve already generated the node_modules directory and \_package.json\* in the root of the project.
-We just need to create a directory called \_src\*, containing directories for images, JS, SCSS and icons, plus an \_index.html\* file.
+We’ve already generated the `node_modules` directory and _package.json_ in the root of the project.
+We just need to create a directory called _src_, containing directories for images, JS, SCSS and icons, plus an _index.html_ file.

 ### Creating our folder structure from the command line

 You could create the above folder structure manually, either in your text editor of choice or in your computer’s file system.
 But if you want to save time, you could do it from the terminal instead.
 In the root of the project, you could run:

 ```
-mkdir src
+touch index.html
-cd src
+mkdir src && cd src
-mkdir js scss images icons && touch index.html
+mkdir js scss images icons
 cd ../
 ```

 Line by line, this code:

-1. Creates a new _src_ directory
+1. Creates a new _index.html_ file
-2. Moves us into the newly-created directory
+2. Creates a new _src_ directory and moves us into the newly-created directory
 3. Creates directories inside _src_ called _js_, _scss_, _images_ and _icons_, and a file called _index.html_.
 4. Brings us back up to the project root.